-Science in the Bluegrass — God speaks to us through matter
+Science in the Bluegrass — God leads us through the unexpected

 As a graduate student, I heard a fascinating lecture by Nobel-prize-winning chemist Roald Hoffmann on his “side project,” a chemical/historical exploration of indigo dye….